Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 \subsection{Double Centralizer Theorem for Weak Tilting Objects}

-Our goal in this section is to prove the following weak tilting generalization of a ``double centralizer'' theorem à la Losev--Webster \cite[Theorem 5.1]{losev_webster}.
-This theorem is the core technical step in the proof of our uniqueness theorem, as it reduces the proof to identifying the full subcategories of weak tilting objects (with some constraints on labels) in two MFTPCs of the same type.
+We now aim to prove the following weak tilting ``double centralizer'' theorem à la Losev--Webster \cite[Theorem 5.1]{losev_webster}.
+This theorem is the core technical step in the proof of our uniqueness theorem, as it reduces the proof to identifying the full subcategories of weak tilting objects in two MFTPCs of the same type.

 \begin{defn} Let us write $\Tilt^\bullet(\cC,m)$ for the full subcategory of weak tilting objects in $\cC$ with labels belonging to the subset $\Lambda(m,m) \subset \Lambda$. \end{defn}

 \begin{thm} The functor is fully faithful when restricted to $\Tilt^\bullet(\cC,m)$. \end{thm}